How to bet on the Oilers: Connor McDavid props, totals and puck lines

 Knowing when to back the Oilers on the moneyline vs. the puck line is important.
 Photo by Jason Franson/The Canadian Press.

 It wouldn't be a bad idea, however, to place a moneyline bet on Edmonton in the second and third examples.
-Against the Flames, it only requires a $120 wager to return $100.
+Against the Flames, it requires a $155 wager to return $100.

 As for the Leafs game, you would get a nice ROI if Edmonton pulled off the upset.